ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 **Get ready for some arguments/discussions about Git and version control.**

-Since Git prevents people from deferring the cost of version control, it drives arguments that need to happen within teams, but wouldn't occur under other conditions.
-Because some organizations insist on kicking the can down the road indefinitely, this is another area where complacency becomes apparent quickly; with Git's version control, you're forced to
+Since Git prevents people from deferring the cost of version control, it drives arguments that need to happen within teams, but which wouldn't occur under other conditions.
+Because some organizations insist on kicking the can down the road indefinitely, this is another area where complacency becomes apparent quickly; with Git's version control, you're forced to confront these realities and deal with them as a team.

 **The lack of live editing/preview will grate on those used to modern CMS environments.**

+With any modern CMS like WordPress, Squarespace, Drupal and others, you get to see exactly how your content will look before publishing with the click of a Preview button.

+Not so with GitHub.
+To see how my text will look once published, I click **Pull Requests** and navigate to the **Files changed** tab.
+Just under the green **Review changes** button on the right hand side are two options - I can toggle between displaying the source diff or the rich diff.
+The source view shows lets you see your changes in source without formatting, while the rich diff shows you a preview of how the changes will look once you've merged your pull request.
+You also have the option of using the aforementioned unified and split view to see existing and new content.

+If you're a visual thinker who's used to making changes in one window and immediately seeing your changes take effect in another window (or in WordPress's case, clicking a link to a special preview page), the ability to see precisely how your changes will look once you push them live is a critical final step in your publishing process.
+Though I found the couple of extra steps in GitHub annoying at first, I eventually got used to the process.

+## The case for using GitHub anyway

 That said, the break-even point for any team that publishes content on a regular basis is somewhere between 5 to 10 people.
 If you're within that range, it makes sense to have some sort of Content Management or revision control system to track your projects and everyone's contributions to them.
 The kicker, of course, is that the internal quality of your processes and tools is a hidden attribute.
 As software developer [Martin Fowler writes in his post Tradable Quality Hypothesis](https://martinfowler.com/bliki/TradableQualityHypothesis.html):

-'>'...it's vital to focus on the true value of internal quality - that it's the enabler to speed.
-The purpose of internal quality is to go faster.'>'
+> ...it's vital to focus on the true value of internal quality - that it's the enabler to speed.
+The purpose of internal quality is to go faster.

 In your case, once you structure your content production around GitHub, your improved internal quality will mean your team creates better content faster, using a process that's much more manageable and streamlined thanks to GitHub's revision control system.

 ## Wrap up

 ---

+I won't lie: Navigating GitHub for the first time can be scary!
+There's an entire process to learn

 Do you use Git and GitHub in your content workflow?
 Do you love it or hate it?
 What was the learning process like for you, and do you have any tips, tricks, or advice you think should be included in this guide?
 Tell me in the comments!